 Mead is a beverage all its own and the only place on Long Island to taste it and see how it’s made is at the award winning Long Island Meadery in Holbrook.

 Want to make your own beer/wine/mead?
-There are four beer & wine making supply houses on Long Island where you can get everything you need:
+There are several beer & wine making supply houses on Long Island where you can get everything you need:

 Black Forest Brew

 Brewmaster: Paul Dlugokencky